logo

 What are the pay rates?

-Real Living Wage Employer.
-This means that our minimum pay rate will always be at least £13.90 per hour plus holiday pay for London event staff, and £12.71 per hour plus holiday pay for event work based outside of London.
+At Ethical Staffing we are proud to be a fully accredited Real Living Wage Employer.
+This means that our minimum pay rate will always be at least £14.80 per hour plus holiday pay for London event staff, and £13.45 per hour plus holiday pay for event work based outside of London.
 Please remember that this is a minimum rate of pay, and depending on the roles on offer we often pay more!

 What does being a 'Real Living Wage employer' actually mean?